kd8ssq/cordova-plugin-app-icon-changer/README.md

 Android icon changes take a little more initial work to setup.
 Below you will see the individual pieces that make up  how to change the icon and at the end you will see a full example of the necessary code.

+First, the xmlns:android="http://schemas.android.com/apk/res/android" attribute should be added to the root <widget> tag inside the config.xml.

 For Android icon changes, we need to manipulate the AndroidManifest.xml file.
 You will need to add your icon references to your config.xml file.
 Place your additional icons in a folder relative to the root of the app.
 As you can see in the example below, I placed them in a directory called 'appIconChanger' inside my res folder.
 You will need to create a resource-file entry for each icon you would like to change to.

 ```xml